0x42697262/obsidian_files/School/2022-2023/CMSC 124/Week 2/Background Concepts.md

 # 3. Programming Language Paradigm
 ### Classifications of Languages by Wegner
 1. Imperative
+2. Declarative

+- pattern or modeling and solving problems
+- basically the style or way of programming of how we think of problems and solve them

+### Paradigms
+1. Imperative
 	- Explicit
 	- Computation is performed in sequences in the RAM
 	- **Types**